-Contrary to popular belief, espresso is not a specific type of coffee bean.
-When you see a package of coffee beans listed as espresso, it only means that the coffee roaster recommends this blend of beans for use in an espresso machine.
-In general, though, any roasted coffee bean can be used in any type of extraction method, including espresso.
-For the highest level of espresso in the Flair, the following requirements must be met:
+Contrary to popular belief, espresso is not a specific type of coffee bean or roast type.
+When you see a package of coffee beans listed as espresso, it only means that the coffee roaster recommends this blend of beans or roast profile for use in an espresso machine.
+In general, though, any roasted coffee can be used in any type of extraction method, including espresso.
+For the highest quality of espresso with the Flair, the following requirements must be met:

 Always start with whole coffee beans that were roasted within a few weeks of purchase.
 Pre-ground beans will never yield good crema as there is no standard grind size for espresso and pre-ground beans have lost nearly all stored CO2.

-Try to start with beans that roasters designated as espresso blends or single origins.
-These have been selected to work well with the enhanced flavor profiles that espresso provides and, in most cases, to enhance crema formation.
+Try to start with coffee that roasters designate “good for espresso”.
+These have been selected to work well with the enhanced flavor profiles that espresso provides and, in some cases, to enhance crema formation.

 Grinding Your Coffee Beans

-Coffee ground for the Flair is more fine than it would be if used in a drip coffee machine.
-However, each coffee blend may require a slightly different grind setting to get the best level of crema.
+Coffee ground for the Flair is finer than it would be if used in a drip coffee maker, but typically a touch coarser than you would normally use in a commercial espresso machine due to the differences in the geometry of the portafilters used on both.
+However, each coffee may require a slightly different grind setting to get the best extraction due to its solubility and age.
 To get the correct grind, you must use a burr grinder as opposed to a blade grinder.
-This is because burr grinders create more consistently ground coffee, in terms of size, and they also allow the user to change the size of their grinds.
-Without a burr grinder, it will be difficult to get consistent crema from your Flair.
+This is because burr grinders alone offer the level of control over grind size, and consistency, needed to brew with pressure.
+Without a burr grinder, it will be difficult to get consistent, and well-balanced extractions with your Flair.*